xrdocs/8000/_blogs/cisco-8000-platform-security.md

 - What type security measures need to be provisioned for example pre-boot, post- boot, runtime and supply chain security?

 A critical step in designing secure and resilient networking solutions is to design hardware from the outset with embedded security features.
-The Cisco Trust Anchor module (TAm) is a chip that implements a number of security features in a standards-based way.
-The Trust Anchor module and other trustworthy technologies are used to enable following security features in the Cisco 8000 platform.
+The Cisco Trust Anchor Module (TAm) is a chip that implements a number of security features in a standards-based way.
+The Trust Anchor Module and other trustworthy technologies are used to enable following security features in the Cisco 8000 platform.

-The Trust Anchor module is used to enable following security features in Cisco 8000 platform:
+The Trust Anchor Module is used to enable following security features in Cisco 8000 platform:

 - Secure boot